 About this guide

-This guide is designed to assist family day care educators educating and caring for children in Victoria to understand their roles, obligations and responsibilities under the Education and Care Services National Law Act 2010 (National Law) and Education and Care Services National Regulations 2011 (National Regulations).
+This guide is designed to assist family daycare educators in educating and caring for children in Victoria to understand their roles, obligations and responsibilities under the Education and Care Services National Law Act 2010 (National Law) and Education and Care Services National Regulations 2011 (National Regulations).

 This guide should be read as supporting material to the legislative framework and does not constitute legal advice.
 The reader should contact the approved provider of their service to assist them in determining how the National Law and National Regulations may apply to their situation.
 The approved provider of a service may have requirements in place that are over and above the requirements contained in the National Law and National Regulations.
 The guide contains six parts:

-Assessment, monitoring and compliance contains information about assessment and rating against the National Quality Standard and the regulations and the monitoring of approved providers, family day care services and educators to ensure compliance with the National Law and National Regulations.
+Assessment, monitoring and compliance contain information about assessment and rating against the National Quality Standard and the regulations and the monitoring of approved providers, family daycare services and educators to ensure compliance with the National Law and National Regulations.

 Overview of the legislative framework

 All education and care services, including centre-based services (preschool (kindergarten), long daycare and outside school hours care) and family daycare services operate under the National Quality Framework.

 Under the National Quality Framework, education and care services including approved providers and educators must ensure they comply with: